hpi-swa-teaching/ChangesBrowser/README.md

 ### Git Browser
 - Open the Git Browser in your squeak image (<kbd>Tools</kbd> → <kbd>Git Browser</kbd> or <kbd>Apps</kbd> → <kbd>Git Browser</kbd>).
-- Right click on `-- Projects --` and choose `Clone project`.
+- Right click on `-- Projects --` and choose <kbd>Clone project</kbd>.
 - Copy and paste the git URL of this project (https://github.com/hpi-swa-teaching/ChangesBrowser.git) and click <kbd>Accept</kbd>.
 - Now choose the `origin/dev`-branch in the branch overview.
 - Right click on the latest commit on top of the list and choose <kbd>Checkout objects</kbd>.
 - For later updates, you can just pull the new version from the Git Repository.
-To do that, select the `dev`-branch and click the button `Pull`.
+To do that, select the `dev`-branch and click the button <kbd>Pull</kbd>.
-- Once the new version was downloaded, right click the latest commit and choose `Checkout objects`.
+- Once the new version was downloaded, right click the latest commit and choose <kbd>Checkout objects</kbd>.

 ### Monticello
 - Execute the following code in a Workspace (<kbd>Tools</kbd> → <kbd>Workspace</kbd>)